draliceviolett/Scriptor-Jekyll-Theme/_posts/2022-12-01-what-i-read-in-november-2022.md

 ![Beyond the Veil, Witches Abroad, The Other People](/images/november-2022-collage-3.jpg)

-Deliberately keeping my 'plan to read' list for December light, as there are so many things on my physical and digital TBR piles that I want to read, and I'm fairly light on tours, so I want to see where the mood takes me.
+Deliberately keeping my 'plan to read' list for December light, as there are so many things on my physical and digital TBR piles that I want to read, and tours are winding down for the holidays, so I want to see where the mood takes me.

 Even so, I definitely want to read <cite>Witches Abroad</cite>, by Terry Pratchett, <cite>The Other People</cite>, by C. J. Tudor, and <cite>Beyond the Veil</cite> - the one Mark Morris/Flame Tree Press annual horror anthology I'm yet to devour.